 On July 2, 1991, fourteen acres of property were purchased at the corner of New Road and Franklin Avenue for $850,000.
 In the fall of that same year, an "Activity Center" was erected on the site.
 This temporary facility housed church-wide events, Bible studies, youth and children's programs, Saturday evening worship, committee meetings and adult gatherings for 3 years.
 In November of 1994, the site was sold to the Lowe's Corporation for $3.5 million.
 Worship was moved to Waco Christian School.

 On February 22, 1995, fifty acres were purchased at Highway 6 and Bagby Avenue for $1 million.
 On December 27, 1995, construction began on our current building.
 Construction was finished on September 22, 1996 and the first worship service was held on March 1, 1997.
-Since the original union of the three churches, the mission has remained the same: To make disciples of Jesus Christ for the transformation of the world by loving God, loving people and serving the world.
+Since the original union of the three churches, the mission has remained the same: To make disciples of Jesus Christ by loving God, loving people and serving the world one relationship at a time.